james2doyle/sublime-gemini/README.md

 **Code Refactoring**: Ask Gemini to refactor selected code for improved readability, performance, or adherence to best practices.
 **Contextual Q&A**: Ask questions about your code, programming concepts, or general knowledge, and get instant answers within Sublime Text.
 **Error Explanation & Debugging Help**: Understand and resolve errors faster with AI-driven explanations and suggestions.
+**Custom Prompts**: Provide custom prompts for instruction and completion commands.

 ### Commands